 Keep in mind that "letting go" or surrender is key in sleep onset.
 Efforts to force ourselves to sleep usually fail.
 So rather than "try" to fall asleep, set the stage to fall asleep and open yourself to be receptive to it and let go.

-Sleep is an essential part of a healthy lifestyle, and can not only make you look and feel better, it can help your body fight off or better deal with a range of chronic and acute illnesses.
+Sleep is an essential part of a healthy lifestyle.
+It can make you look and feel better and it can help your body fight off a range of chronic and acute illnesses.

 Dr Sharyl Truty is a board certified Family Practice & Sports Medicine Physician located in the Ponte Vedra, FL area.
 Her innovative approach puts you in charge of your health, free from onerous insurance and health systems’ mandates and protocols

 Sources: American Academy of Family Practice Journal, Primary Care Rap, and University of Arizona Integrative Medicine Alumni Fellowship